 Children living on Albemarle Barracks in Northumberland worked across a range of art forms in collaboration with four artists.
 Family lifestyle for them is very different from most in the North East - they’re living with the army.
 Big Dreams provided the children with an opportunity to explore the world outside and the chance to shape their own space.

 We were delighted to have been one of eight north area organisations selected to receive a Creative Case NORTH Bursary.
 We used our bursary to develop fresh ways of working with a wide range of people and attract a more diverse audience.

 We worked in partnership with Music in Prisons (irenetaylortrust.com) to run a creative programme with and for vulnerable female prisoners serving sentences of varying lengths.
 We are currently piloting a resource pack developed around that programme.
 We are confident it will be a creative approach to working with girls and women at risk of entering the criminal justice system.

 A collaborative programme between Helix Arts, Northumbria University and the Angelou Centre, with Black, Asian and Minority Ethnic Refugee women facing spatial violence.

 Johanna Linsley and Rebecca Collins were based in Seaham, a coastal town in East Durham.
 They worked with community groups and local residents to gather snippets of conversations and sounds of the town.
 Working with composer Mariam Rezaei, they created Stolen Voices — a piece of music that celebrates how sound makes a place unique and examines the boundaries between the private and the public.

-Not as it is Written is an international exhibition running in Newcastle and Pittsburgh simultaneously.
-It brings together two rich collections: of photos by ‘one shot’ Charles ‘Teenie’ Harris taken during the 1950s-70s and modern day oral histories from people who lived that history.
+Not as it is Written was an international exhibition run in Newcastle and Pittsburgh simultaneously.
+It brought together two rich collections of photos by ‘one shot’ Charles ‘Teenie’ Harris taken during the 1950s-70s and modern day oral histories from people who lived that history.
 Together they explore the history of civil rights in Pittsburgh, Pennsylvania.